 There are some very old stones scattered throughout Golden Gate Park, unremarkable at first glance, but when assembled they form the soaring arches and ornately carved pillars of a medieval Spanish monastery.

-The stones originally made up the 12th century Cisterian monastery of Santa Maria de Ovila in Spain.
+The stones originally made up the 12th-century Cisterian monastery of Santa Maria de Ovila in Spain.
 The abandoned buildings were purchased by William Randolph Hearst in 1931, part of his elaborate Wyntoon estate building project in Northern California.
-It took eleven ships to bring all of the stones to the U.S., where they were stored in a San Francisco warehouse.
+It took 11 ships to bring all of the stones to the U.S., where they were stored in a San Francisco warehouse.

 Elsewhere in the park, so-called “Druid Circles” hide in the wooded areas and act as sacred spaces for occasional ceremonies.
 Further north in Sacramento Valley, the remainder of the stones are getting a new lease on life as the Chapter House of the Abbey of New Clairvaux.

 Know Before You Go